bronsonholden/kaprella-api/README.md

 # Kaprella API Server

-Kaprella connects Ag industry players, providing a unified platform to capture, true-up, and analyze data.
+Kaprella is a purpose-built Ag platform that connects players across the industry, providing a unified system to capture, true-up, and analyze data along the production chain.

 ## Setup